GeoscienceAustralia/ptha/ptha_access/README.Rmd

 Because of this, **for modelling purposes we strongly encourage the use of points well offshore in deep water**.
-If you can, use sites where wave heights of interest do not exceeding a few percent of the water depth.
-For tsunami propagation modelling, it may be preferable to simulate the tsunami from source (using initial conditions [provided here](DETAILED_README.md)), which circumvents these issues.
+If you can, use sites where wave heights of interest do not exceed a few percent of the water depth.
+For tsunami propagation modelling, it may be preferable to simulate the tsunami from source (using initial conditions [provided here](DETAILED_README.md)), which circumvents these issues (incidently, this also facilitates the use of alternative hydrodynamic models and bathymetric data when simulating these large scales).
 Nearshore points should **only** be used as a rough guide to possible tsunami wave heights, **NOT FOR FORCING INUNDATION MODELS**, and should be refined in future using higher resolution models and data.

 The PTHA18 can help enable national consistency in site-specific tsunami inundation hazard studies.
 At any particular coastal site, the tsunami